 The next day, despite seemingly insurmountable odds, Velvet Brown rides the Pi onto victory in England’s most distinguished race.
 Regrettably, she is thrown from her mount and knocked unconscious after crossing the finish line – resulting in a physical examination to ascertain the severity of her fall.
 But this inadvertently reveals her sex and thus disqualifies her from the race.
 Despite this loss, Velvet returns home a triumphant local celebrity and a national heroine.
 The Browns are inundated with offers for Velvet and the Pi to appear as a novelty act in various traveling shows and exhibitions.
 And although Mr. Brown is ecstatic at the prospect of his daughter exploiting her newfound fame, Velvet has wisely taken her mother’s philosophy to heart: ‘things have come suitable to the time’.
 Her dream has been fulfilled.
 Time to get on with the pragmatic business of simply living.
 Velvet thus and very quietly declines to make a spectacle of the Pi.
 Meanwhile, Mi has decided the time has come to move on.
 He packs his kit and heads for the open road.
 Mrs. Brown confides the truth about Mi’s father to Velvet, encouraging her to go after him and share it.
 The story concludes with Velvet mounting the Pi, riding out to the horizon to share this news with him.

-There have been other ‘girl and horse’ stories, but National Velvet towers above the rest as a rhapsodic visual style with thoroughly resplendent performances.
+There have been other ‘girl and horse’ stories, but National Velvet towers above the rest as a rhapsodic visual stylization with thoroughly resplendent performances.
 Cedric Gibbons and Urie McCleary’s art direction is a deft amalgam of ole world authenticity and newfangled Hollywood magic.
 The many long shots in the movie are a skillful combination of full-size, free-standing sets built on the MGM back lot and a stunning array of matte paintings created to expand off into the distant horizons.
 Filtered through the richness of 3-strip vintage Technicolor, these painterly evocations perfectly capture the agrarian appeal of a bygone England.
 Married to Edwin B. Willis’ set decoration, Leonard Smith’s lush cinematography and Herbert Stothart’s richly satisfying score, National Velvet does everything but call out England’s glorious age.
 Yet, the movie is much more than a quaintly evocative and romanticized snapshot.
 It is imbued with the very best moralizing of American ideals L.B.
 Mayer so valiantly treasured to preserve on celluloid.
 Superficially, the picture’s appeal clings to that sweet escapism gleaned in the very best tradition of ancient Hollywood.
-Yet, on a more heartfelt level, National Velvet triumphs as a something of a very rare ‘sport’ indeed, presenting us with a highly fictionalized moment in time when life had a more meaningful cadence and purpose.
+Yet, on a more heartfelt level, National Velvet triumphs as a very rare ‘sport’ indeed, presenting us with a highly fictionalized moment in time when life had a more meaningful cadence and purpose.
 And with Elizabeth Taylor at its helm, it remains the picture that effectively made her a star.

 FILM RATING (out of 5 - 5 being the best)